-ART Design Build Does GREEN Right
+ART Design Build Does Green Right

 For the last several years, we have used waste services who recycle and partnered with Habitat for Humanity and Community Forklift to utilize recoverable and excess building materials.
 We began using recycled cotton insulation, low VOC paints and water-based floor finishes before it was trendy.
 Our HVAC systems have evolved as we understand more about the importance of fresh air.
 One of our project managers sits on the Green Building Project awards panel and the rest of our project managers will be certified by NARI (National Association of the Remodeling Industry) as Green Certified Professionals before years end.

-Greening Our Resources
+1. Greening Our

-As a remodeler, using resource-efficient materials can helps us reduce waste and the materials often perform better than the traditional alternatives.
+As a remodeler, using resource-efficient materials can help us reduce waste and the materials often perform better than the traditional alternatives.
 Examples of such long-lasting materials and their applications include decking made from recycled plastic and wood fibers, durable tile or linoleum for floors, 50-year roofing materials, and fiber-cement siding.
 These products outperform their traditional counterparts by reducing maintenance and replacement costs.

 ART Design Build can offer a diverse selection of alternative materials like engineered wood products that make efficient use of wastewood pieces, reducing environmental impacts of the wood industry.
 Recycled-content products productively use materials that would otherwise need to be hauled to landfills, and also reduce costs and impacts of producing products from virgin materials.

 Choosing the right materials is a complex task even without considering the environmental and health impacts of extracting, manufacturing, shipping, living with and disposing of each product.
 By choosing environmentally certified wood, we support well-managed forests.
 Another responsible option includes salvaged wood (from riverbeds in addition to old buildings).
-These kinds of products and more are available to our ART Design Build customers to help promote and support Green building.
+These kinds of products and more are available to our ART Design Build clients to help promote and support Green building.

-Greening Our Energy
+3. Greening Our

 Air-tight houses are critical to energy efficiency, but an an unwelcome result is indoor air quality that is five times more polluted than the air outdoors.
 Fortunately, the building products industry is responding to these indoor pollution problems by developing safer products, including low-VOC paints, cleaners and adhesives.

 Ventilation is also key to keeping and maintaining indoor air quality for healthier living.
 A Green building utilizes a fresh-air ventilation system to exhaust the stale indoor air to the outside, bring in fresh air and conserve energy.
 Green building practices encourage well-sealed duct systems, sealed combustion gas appliances, bathroom and kitchen exhaust fans, and a balanced or slightly positive pressure ventilation system, which work together to improve indoor air quality and keep the home comfortable and healthy.
 Adequate ventilation is also important as it can reduce the potential for mold growth and buildup of allergens and other particulates.
 With tighter construction of the exterior envelope, adequate ventilation allows excess moisture to escape so it doesn’t get trapped in your home’s living space and building cavities, causing health problems for your family and moisture damage to the building components.

 If you care about sustainability and the environment, then ART Design Build is your go to builder.